deborahbrouwer/openqa-containers/README.md

 The openqa-webserver container runs an apache web server on port 8080.
 It displays the live test results in a web browser and is also responsible for scheduling tests and the workers to run them; communicating with workers via REST API calls; and enabling interactive editing of tests and needles through the livehandler.
 The openqa-webserver acts a reverse proxy so that all communications with workers are routed to it through a single port.

 ### Host Directories for Webserver
-Several directories are kept on the host and are bound into the openqa-webserver container when it runs.
-Make sure these directories exist:
-`cd openqa-webserver; mkdir -p tests data hdd iso; cd ..`
+Make sure these subdirectories exist on the host in `openqa-webserver/`:

-* `tests/`: the full [os-autoinst-distri-fedora](https://pagure.io/fedora-qa/os-autoinst-distri-fedora) repository where all the Fedora tests and needles reside.
-When the container runs, the script `init_openqa_web.sh` will either pull the full directory or just update it so that the tests are always up-to-date.
+* `tests/`: The script `init_openqa_web.sh` will either pull the full [os-autoinst-distri-fedora](https://pagure.io/fedora-qa/os-autoinst-distri-fedora) repository or just update it.
 * `data/`: the PostgreSQL database where login information as well as test scheduling and results are stored
 * `hdd/`: holds OS images for testing.
-Sometimes the images will be downloaded by the test from  `fedoraproject.org` but, in other cases, the images need to be generated on the host using Fedora's [createhdds](https://pagure.io/fedora-qa/createhdds).
+Sometimes the images will be downloaded from  `fedoraproject.org` but, in other cases, the images need to be generated on the host using Fedora's [createhdds](https://pagure.io/fedora-qa/createhdds).
 If the host machine isn't itself running Fedora, then `createhdds` can't be run and some, but not all, of the tests will fail to execute.
   Host packages necessary to run createhdds:
   `sudo dnf install -y python3-libguestfs  libvirt-devel virt-install fedfind vim git` Helper script to create images for hdd directory: